 The business and affairs of the Cooperative shall be managed by a board of nine directors.
 All directors shall be elected by secret ballot and shall hold office for a term of three years.
-These are your directors for Graham County Electric Cooperative and Graham County Utilities.
+These are your directors for Graham County Electric Cooperative Inc.

 Director Election process

-The process for becoming a Director for Graham County Electric Cooperative, Inc. (GCEC) or Graham County Utilities, Inc. (GCU) is contained in the Cooperative bylaws Article IV.
+The process for becoming a Director for Graham County Electric Cooperative, Inc. (GCEC) is contained in the Cooperative bylaws Article IV.
 The summary below is not intended to replace the bylaws but only to help the interested person understand important deadlines such as when petitions are due and a general understanding of the overall process.
 Each candidate for a director position should carefully read the bylaws and understand the procedures.
-See below for GCEC and GCU Bylaws.
+See below for GCEC Bylaws.

 STEP 1: Determine if the candidate is qualified.

 - Must be a member of Graham County Electric Co-op (GCEC).

 - GCEC candidates must be a bona fide resident in the area served meaning that you must receive electric service from GCEC to your place of residence in the district you wish to be a candidate.
 There are three districts and three directors for each district.

 - Other qualifications are listed in the bylaws under Article IV (Qualifications).

 STEP 2: Sign the "Code of Ethics For Candidates for Board of Directors".

 - Click on the links for a sample of the Code of Ethics forms.